-This pumpkin cheesecake crepes recipe is super delicious and easy to make!
+Your breakfast cravings are about to be satisfied like never before!
+This easy pumpkin crepes recipe is super delicious and so easy to make!

 I have been totally and completely obsessed with pumpkin this fall!
 I mean, really obsessed.
-Like, in a bad-for-business kind of way.
-Every day for the past month, I’ve told myself, “Ok!
-Today’s the day!
-You must make something with candy corn or Frankenstein or fake blood!
+Every day for the past month, I’ve told myself, “Ok, today’s the day!
+You must make something with candy corn or fake blood!
 Anything!
-Just make something for Halloween!”
-(Ah, the pressures of being a dessert blogger) 😉
+Just make something for Halloween!“

 But I just can’t bring myself to let go of the pumpkin.

-So I hope you won’t begrudge me this one more pumpkin recipe, even though it’s so close to Halloween, and I know I should be making Mummy Cake Pops and Candy Corn Fudge instead.
+So I hope you won’t hold it against me as I share one more pumpkin recipe.
+Even though it’s so close to Halloween, and I know I should be making Ghost Pancakes and Candy Corn Rice Crispies.
+(I’ve still got time.)

-Although, I’m fairly confident that if you actually make these crepes, you definitely won’t mind that I didn’t bring a Halloween treat for you today.
+Although, I’m fairly confident that if you actually make this crepes recipe, you definitely won’t mind that I didn’t bring a Halloween treat for you today.
 One bite of this pumpkin-cheesecakey-ooey-gooey-caramely goodness will send you straight to dessert-for-breakfast Heaven!

 I even enjoyed eating them plain, with just a little butter an cinnamon sugar!
 (But, seriously, you need to eat at least one of these with the cheesecake filling… not that you’ll be able to stop at one).